IAmPancake/VAIL-Lockout-Discord-Bot/README.md

   - asyncio
 - A discord bot of your own to run the script on
   - put the bot's token in a text file called "botToken.txt" in tha same folder as the main script. just paste in the token, no formatting
-- A willingness to put up with the bot breaking (hopefully not required for long)
+- some patience

+The bot requires permissions to send messages and use slash commands in any server it is added to.
+User installation not officially supported in any capacity.
+Btw for hosters, no privileged gateway intents are needed.

 also if you have any ideas for challenges to add to the list, DM me (@iampancake on Discord)